SGrondin/bottleneck/README.md

 })
 ```

-The `.ready()` method also exists when using the `local` datastore, for code compatibility reasons: code written for `redis` will always work with `local`.
+The `.ready()` method also exists when using the `local` datastore, for code compatibility reasons: code written for `redis`/`ioredis` will also work with `local`.

 ###### `.disconnect(flush)`

-This helper method calls the `.end(flush)` method on the Redis clients used by a limiter.
+This helper method disconnects the limiter's client from the Redis server.

 ```js
 limiter.disconnect(true)